syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 ### highlightSearch<span class="type-signature type boolean">boolean</span>
 {:#members:highlightsearch}

-The search text can be highlighted in the AutoComplete suggestions list when enabled.
+The search text can be highlighted in the AutoComplete suggestion list when enabled.

 Default Value:
 {:.param}